- What is a demat account?

-- A demat account is an electronic account that holds all your securities i.e stocks, shares, bonds etc in an electronic form.
+- A dematerialized account is an electronic account that holds all your securities i.e stocks, shares, bonds etc in an electronic form.

-- In order to open a demat account, you need to go through a depository such as CDSL or NSDL.
+- In order to open an account, you need to go through a depository such as CDSL or NSDL.

-- In the digital age with a demat account, there’s no need for you to hold on to physical share certificates.
+- There’s no need for you to hold on to physical share certificates.

 Definition Of Demat Account

 Courtesy the internet and of course, computers - we’ve migrated to a paperless era - the demat era.
-Instead of having to deal with obnoxious paperwork, investors now hold their stocks (or mutual funds and Exchange Traded Funds (ETFs)) in a form - in a demat account.
+Instead of having to deal with obnoxious paperwork, investors now hold their stocks (or mutual funds and Exchange Traded Funds (ETFs)) in an electronic form - in a demat account.

 Objectives Of Demat Account

-Consider a demat account as the equivalent of a bank account, which holds your money.
-A demat account similarly holds your securities.
+Consider this account as the equivalent to a bank account, which holds your money.
+This account similarly holds your securities.
 Shares and stocks are transferred electronically to your account.

-India began the transition to the demat system in 1996.
-The Depository Act was passed in the same year and allowed for the setting up of depositories (like the NSDL and CDSL) that would hold these demat accounts.
+India began the transition to the dematerialized system in 1996.
+The Depository Act was passed in the same year and allowed for the setting up of depositories (like the NSDL and CDSL) that would hold such accounts.
 The NSDL (National Securities Depository Limited) came up in the same year and allowed for India’s first dematerialized accounts on par with global standards.

 The National Stock Exchange was the first fully automated stock exchange in India.
 It began operations in 1994, and shortly after, in 1996, share trading in demat forms commenced.
 Demat holdings is now how the entire country conducts its securities transactions.